ibm-cloud-docs/account/acct-getstart-tutorial.md

 1. Create an access group.

    1. Go to **Manage** > **Access (IAM)** > **Access Groups** in the {{site.data.keyword.cloud_notm}} console.
-   2. Click **Create**.
+   1. Click **Create**.
-   3. Enter a name for your group, and click **Create**.
+   1. Enter a name for your group, and click **Create**.
 For example, if you know multiple users in your account need to be able to apply subscription codes, track usage, or perform other billed-related tasks, you might name your group `Billing-Editor-Access`.

-2. Assign access to the group.
+1. Assign access to the group.

    1. Click **Access policies** > **Assign access**.
-   2. Select individual services or a group of services:
+   1. Select a single service or a group of services:

-      * **All Identity and Access enabled services**: Assigns access to IAM-enabled services, which are services that are managed by using IAM access control and assigned to a resource group.
+      * **All Identity and Access enabled services**: Assigns access to all catalog services that use IAM for access management.
-      * **All Account management services**: Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.
+      * **All Account Management services**: Assigns access to manage platform services, such as billing, license and entitlements, and enterprises.
+For more information, see [Assigning access to account management services](https://cloud.ibm.com/docs/account?topic=account-account-services&interface=ui#account-management-actions-roles).
+      * **All IAM Account Management services**: Assigns access to a subset of account management services that includes the IAM platform services IAM Identity, IAM Access Management, IAM User Management, IAM Groups, and future IAM services.

-   3. Click **Next**.
+   1. Click **Next**.
-   4. Select all roles that apply, then click **Next**.
+   1. Select all roles that apply, then click **Next**.
-   5. Click **Add** and repeat as needed.
+   1. Click **Add** and repeat as needed.
-   6. Click **Assign**.
+   1. Click **Assign**.

 See [What makes a good access group strategy?](/docs/account?topic=account-account_setup#resource-group-strategy) for details about how to best set-up your access groups.